How to Drive Safely in Snow

 Beware of black ice

 Black ice earned its name because it’s almost impossible to tell that it’s there until you’re skidding on it.
-It occurs when rain falls on frozen surfaces, resulting in a thin sheet of ice that simply looks wet.
+It is created when rain falls on frozen surfaces, resulting in a thin sheet of ice that looks wet.

 If there’s a chance you could encounter black ice - this usually happens in areas that don’t get much sun - then make sure you drive slowly, steering and braking gently.
-In the event that you skid, keep calm and try to steer straight until you’re over the ice.
-Resist the urge to slam your foot on the brake.
+If you skid, keep calm and steer straight until you’re over the ice.